Sant'Anna dei Palafrenieri: History

 On 20 November 1565, Pope Pius IV authorized the Archconfraternity of the Pontifical Grooms to build a church dedicated to Saint Anne close to the Apostolic Palace.
 The construction began that same year on a design attributed to Renaissance architect Giacomo Barozzi da Vignola.
 It was one of the first churches in Rome with an elliptical plan.
 According to David Watkin, Vignola introduced the oval plan to church design for the first time in the churches of Sant'Andrea in Via Flaminia and Saint Anne in the Vatican, pioneering a plan which was to become influential to Baroque architecture.

 After a smooth start, the construction of the church slowed because the Archconfraternity was in financial trouble.
 After Vignola's death in 1573, the church was finished by his son Giacinto Barozzi, according to a payment made by the Archconfraternity.
 When it was consecrated in 1583 it had a temporary roof.
 The facade attributed to Borromini and later attached to the oval church prefigured the facade of the church of Sant'Agnese in Agone in attempting to reconcile a front with five bats to two towers.
 The facade was completed between 1700 and 1721 by Alessandro Specchi while the dome was finally built in 1763 and completed in 1775.

 The Archconfraternity briefly exhibited in St. Anne a painting of the saint it commissioned in 1603 from Caravaggio.
 Destined for the altar of the papal Grooms in the Basilica of Saint Peter, it was painted in 1605–1606, Madonna and Child with St. Anne.
 It was later sold to Cardinal Scipione Borghese and now hangs in the museum of the Galleria Borghese.

 The church belonged to the Archconfraternity until the Lateran Treaties of 1929, which constituted the Vatican City.
-Pope Pius XI erected the church into a parish, with the Apostolic Constitution "Ex Lateranensi pacto" of 30 May 1929.
+Pope Pius XI elevated the church into a parish, with the Apostolic Constitution "Ex Lateranensi pacto" of 30 May 1929.
 The pastoral care of the new parish was entrusted to the Augustinian Order.

 In return, Pope Pius XI granted the Archconfraternity the church of Santa Caterina della Rota.